Healthcare Insights

 Tricyclic antidepressants

 Tricyclic antidepressants are some of the earliest types of antidepressant medications.
-They have some increased risks of side effects so are less frequently prescribed today and are often reserved for patients with more treatment-resistant conditions.
+They have some increased risks of side effects so they are less frequently prescribed today and are often reserved for patients with more treatment-resistant conditions.

 Monoamine oxidase inhibitors (MAOIs)